smiakchilo/aem-crash-course/lessons/2.12/part1.md

 }
 ```

 Such an object can be placed separately in the code base.
-Else, it can be a nested class of the service.
+Else, it can be a nested class of a service.

 The object must be annotated with the `@ObjectClassDefinition` meta-annotation.
 The annotation has several optional fields that mostly affect the presentation of the config in the Felix console at `https://<aem_host>:<aem_port>/console/bindles/configMgr`;

 Fields of the config object must be annotated with `@AttrbibuteDefinition` and usually provide default values.
 Accepted value types are the same as value types available for storing data in JCR. <small>However, the `@AttributeDefinition` annotation has some properties that enrich the user experience.
-In particular, you can provide a set of `options` that would make it look like a select dropdown.</small>
+E.g., you can provide a set of `options` that would make it look like a select dropdown.</small>

-> You can look at a more real-world looking sample in the reference project code [here](https://github.com/smiakchilo/aem-crash-course/blob/feature/lesson-2.11/project/core/src/main/java/com/exadel/aem/core/services/impl/TrendyBeatzDownloader.java#L129)
+> You can look at a more real-world looking sample in the reference project code [here](/project/core/src/main/java/com/exadel/aem/core/services/impl/TrendyBeatzDownloader.java) (look for the `Config` declaration at the bottom).

 Whether the config object is created within a service or separately, it must be referenced with the `@Designate` on the service itself:
 ```java